Here’s 22 Suggestions For What To Do With Lemons

 1. Make Dried Lemon Peels

-Dried lemon peels are easy to make at home!
-Use them in recipes, or to make cleaners and homemade beauty products.
+One of the best things you can do if you have lots of lemons on hand is to make dried lemon peels.
+They’re great to use in recipes, homemade cleaners, and even beauty products.
 The peel of the lemon contains oils that are packed with lemon scent and flavor, and you can keep dried lemon peels in your fridge to use for up to a year!

 Related: How To Make And Use Dried Lemon Peel